georust/rinex/README.md

 ## Supporting new RINEX Revisions

-For all currently supported `RinexTypes`
+To support a new RINEX revision, for all currently supported `RinexTypes`:

-1: go through all possible record modifications:
+* go through all possible record modifications:
- * new types
+  * new record types would require a new src/record.rs RecordItem entry
- * new values..
+  * this implies a new construction & parsing method
-2: add a new entry to keys.json
+* add a new entry to keys.json file
-3: add some new test resources
+* add new test resources
-4: add new specific test method
+* add new specific test method